howtographql/howtographql/content/frontend/angular-apollo/9-pagination.md

 </Instruction>

 The query now accepts arguments that we'll use to implement pagination and ordering. `skip` defines the _offset_ where the query will start.
-If you passed a value of e.g. `10` to this argument, it means that the first 10 items of the list will not be included in the response. `first` then defines the _limit_, or _how many_ elements, you want to load from that list.
+If you passed a value of, e.g. `10` to this argument, it means that the first 10 items of the list will not be included in the response. `first` then defines the _limit_, or _how many_ elements; you want to load from that list.
 Say, you're passing the `10` for `skip` and `5` for `first`, you'll receive items 10 to 15 from the list.

 You need to update the references to this query in the `CreateLink` component.